 In this regard, the importance of marketing and branding in setting different vodka brands apart is greater for vodka than any other spirits category.

-Next, take a sip and cover the tongue for a few seconds before spitting out.
-Depending on the vodka there may be a light or heavy mouthfeel which can appear slightly cloying as well as either a sweet or salty finish.
+Next, take a sip and coat the tongue with the liquid for a few seconds before spitting it out.
+Depending on the vodka there may be a light or heavy mouthfeel, which can appear slightly cloying, as well as either a sweet or salty finish.
 A small amount of water can be added to the vodka at this point with the process repeated to bring out any hidden flavours.

 Did you know?